 This is a phrase my 18-month-old uses daily — often after dropping something onto the ground.

 Whether she does so intentionally or not, I refrain from quickly jumping up, reaching down and handing it back to her.

 Instead, I trust in her competence and ability to problem-solve, and do so by joining in her experience before asking her how she plans to handle it.

 “Oh, the spoon you were holding is on the floor, now.
 Hmm, it seems like you’d like to have it again… what are you going to do?”

 After a moment or two of silence, she’ll usually climb down from her perch and retrieve whatever it was that had landed on the floor.

-I’ve asked my three-year-old the same question when I’ve stumbled onto questionable scenes involving him moving furniture or holding kitchen utensils.
-Instead of making assumptions about what he’s doing or stopping him in his tracks, I’ve started to first, ask him what he’s up to without an eyebrow raised.
+I’ve asked my three-year-old the same question when I’ve stumbled upon questionable scenes involving him moving furniture or holding kitchen utensils.
+Instead of making assumptions about what he’s doing or stopping him in his tracks, I’ve started to, first, ask him what he’s up to without an eyebrow raised.

 “Hey, I see you’re holding a sharp knife.
 What are you planning on doing with that?”

 Once he explains his thought process to me, I might respond by telling him that I can’t let him use the knife alone, and ask if he has any other ideas of ways he could accomplish the task at hand.